dfinity/gix-components/src/routes/start.md

 ## Principles

-These design principles from the foundation of the `gix-components`.
+These design principles are the foundation of the `gix-components`.

 ### Do not reinvent the wheel

-If the design of an element can be solved with `css` styling only, then no particular component should be created - e.g. that is why `<button />` are native HTML elements.
+If the design of an element can be solved with `CSS` styling only, then no particular component should be created - e.g. that is why `<button />` are native HTML elements.

 ### Agnostic